tfergus23/npcshowdown/README.md

 # NPC Showdown
-Pit NPC Pokemon trainers against each other in the ultimate tournament!
+⚔️ Pit NPC Pokemon trainers against each other in the ultimate tournament!

 [Website](https://npcshowdown.com)

 ## Introduction
-NPC Showdown is both a web API and interface for simulating round robin tournaments between NPC Pokemon trainers that you create.
-Once the tournament is simulated, you can compare the performance of each trainer by looking at stats such as ELO, wins/losses, and biggest upsets.
+NPC Showdown is a web app and API for simulating round-robin tournaments between custom NPC Pokémon trainers.
+After a tournament runs, you can compare trainer performance using stats like ELO, win/loss records, and biggest upsets.

 ## Dependencies
 - [CMake ≥ 3.22](https://cmake.org/download/)